Moms Deserve Trophies for These Motherhood Wins - Baby Chick

 My husband and I do our best to have date nights, but there are many times when it gets derailed.
 My son had a fever last time, so we couldn’t go anywhere.
 Being able to go on a scheduled date night because the kids are healthy and in good moods is another great accomplishment.

-• you stay calm and don’t lose your cool with your kids
+• You stay calm and do not lose your cool

-• they use their manners and say “please” and “thank you” without being prompted
+• They use their manners without being prompted

-• they play with and include the kid who feels left out
+• They include the child who feels left out

 Share